 Web 2.0 can be defined as the second generation of Web applications and network-enabled stateless services [1, 2].
-It is generally characterized as building on the set of key concepts: (1) REST (Representational State Transfer) Services: (2) rich user interfaces via JavaScript, AJAX, and JASON; (3) online communities and social networks; (4) widgets, gadgets, and badges.
+It is generally characterized as building on the set of key concepts: (1) REST (Representational State Transfer) Services; (2) rich user interfaces via JavaScript, AJAX, and JASON; (3) online communities and social networks; (4) widgets, gadgets, and badges.
 There are various types of online community tools aiming at fostering online collaboration and sharing between users and communities.
-The most popular examples of these tools include (blogger.com, Google Blog), Wikis (Wikipedia, Blogs WikiWikiWeb, Wikitravel), Social Networking Tools (MySpace, LinkedIn), Social Bookmarking Tools (del.icio.us, Flickr, (Netvibes, YouTube), Syndication Feed Aggregators YourLiveWire) and other related tools.
+The most popular examples of these tools include Blogs (blogger.com, Google Blog), Wikis (Wikipedia, WikiWikiWeb, Wikitravel), Social Networking Tools (MySpace, LinkedIn), Social Bookmarking Tools (del.icio.us, Flickr, YouTube), Syndication Feed Aggregators (Netvibes, YourLiveWire) and other related tools.

-The term "Web 2.0" is now getting more and more popular and it is representing this wave of new Web-based tools and the use of technologies.
+The term "Web 2.0" is now getting more and more popular, and it is representing this wave of new Webbased tools and the use of technologies.
 This change is also very obvious in the domain of scientific research, with the recent creation of a number of online tools that enable the annotation and sharing of scientific content, such as CiteULike [3], Connotea [4], and Bibsonomy [5].
 One of the famous annotation website is del.icio.us [6] and is sometimes referred as Delicious.
 It is a Web-based tool and it enables users to annotate and share URLs.
 There are other numbers of annotation tools and they support annotation and sharing of a variety of resources, such as videos (YouTube), goals (43things), photos (Flickr), and books (LibraryThing).
 Especially there exist Web-based online tools focusing on the annotation of scholarly publications such as Connotea, CiteULike, and Bibsonomys.
 The fundamental service provided by these Web-based annotation tools is the capability that allows users or communities to easily annotate their favorite resources (videos, photos, URLs, or citations) by using the keywords called tags and to share their tagged content with other users.

 While the numbers of annotation tools are increasing rapidly, each of them having their own structure, design, interface, format of their holding and very few examples exist of any of these being able to communicate in some form with other annotation tools.
 These tools and services store annotations and metadata in their system.
-Users of these tools and services can update or modify descriptive fields of their entries such as title, description, or tag, etc. Today various online collaboration tools, peer to peer systems and internet have generated multiple sources of information about the same data.
+Users of these tools and services can collaborate, share, update or modify descriptive fields of their entries such as title, description, or tag, etc. Today various online collaboration tools, peer to peer systems and internet have generated multiple sources of information about the same data.
 These multiple sources of information are all dynamic, and each of them has value but no one has total value.
-As a result of this, multiple copies of a same object are in different places, and users of these systems suffer from having multiple copies of a same record in different versions due to different metadata storage in each annotation tool.
-In addition, annotation tools do not provide timing information for updated records, and this can lead to inconsistency for Distributed Annotation Record (DAR) once DARs get updated.
-In order to cope with these shortcomings, there is a need for architecture or a framework to reconcile these dynamic possibly inconsistent sources of metadata about the same DAR located at different annotation tools in a consistent manner.
+As a result of this, multiple copies of a same object can be in different places, and users of these systems suffer from having multiple copies of the same record in different versions due to different metadata storage in each annotation tool.
+In addition, annotation tools do not provide timing information for an updated record, and this can also lead to inconsistency for replicas of the same Distributed Annotation Record (DAR), which is a collection of metadata stored at an annotation tool, once the DAR get updated.
+In order to cope with these shortcomings, there is a need for architecture or a framework, which supports collaboration, to reconcile these dynamic possibly inconsistent sources of metadata about the same DAR located at different annotation tools in a consistent manner.